Fallenstedt/go-weather-cli/README.md

 # Go Weather CLI

-Heyo you can fetch the current weather
+Heyo you can fetch the current weather and check out a simple example of how to create mocks for your go tests

 ![Weather](./weather.gif)